Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 }
 ```
 The ``event`` field must be a JSON string.
 The ``meta`` field MUST be a JSON object, and implementations
-SHALL NOT put user data in the ``meta`` object.
-The ``data`` field MUST be a JSON array of arbitrary
+MUST NOT put user data in the ``meta`` object; the object is meant to transfer protocol metadata only.
-data, sent by the user.
+The ``data`` field MUST be a JSON array of arbitrary data, sent by the user.
+It MAY be empty.

-All messages must be transferred as UTF-16.
+All messages must be transferred as UTF-16 or UTF-8.

 ### 3.1.
 Transfer of Binary Data
 To transfer an arbitrary sequence of binary data, it is RECOMMENDED to: